Iran submarine plan may fuel Western nuclear worries

 It could then “cite the lack of foreign fuel suppliers as further justification for continuing on its uranium enrichment path”, Heinonen, now at Harvard University’s Belfer Center for Science and International Affairs, said.

-It would also likely further complicate diplomatic efforts to resolve the decade-old row over Tehran’s nuclear programme and may add to fears of a military confrontation.
+It would also likely further complicate diplomatic efforts to resolve the decade-old row over Tehran’s nuclear program and may add to fears of a military confrontation.

 Several rounds of talks between Iran and six world powers this year have so far failed to make significant progress, especially over their demand that the Islamic Republic scale back its controversial enrichment work.